-Extract describing the foundation of the Vizia-
+Extract describing the foundation of the Vizianuggur

-nuggur Dynasty in 1336.
+Dynasty in 1336.

-"This share he was desirous of converting from a grain into a money-payment and established fixed rules for the conversion founded on the quantity of land, the requisite seed, the average increase, and the value of grain, the result literally conforms to the law of the Digest (Menu), namely, one-sixth to the King, one-thirteenth to the Brahmins, one-twentieth to the gods, the rest to the proprietor.

-Thirty is the whole number on which the distribution is made, of which it is calculated that fifteen or one-half is consumed in the expenses of agriculture and the maintenance of the former (Net.) family.
-The distribution of the remain-
+"This share he was desirous of converting from a grain into a money payment and established fixed rules for the conversion founded on the quantity of land, the requisive deed, the average increase, and the value of grain, the result literally conforms to the law of the Digest, (Menn.) namely, one-sixth to the King, one-thirteenth to the Brahmins, one-twentieth to the gods, the rest to the proprie-tor.
+Thirty is the whole number on which the distribution is made, of which it is calculated that fifteen or one-half is consumed in the expenses of agriculture, and the naintenance of the former family.
+The distribution of the remaining fifteen stands thus:- To the Sovereign $\binom{1}{6}$ th of the gross P) 5.
+To the Brahmin $\binom{1}{9}$ th do. do.) $1\frac{1}{2}$ To the gods $\binom{1}{3}$ th do. do.) $17\frac{1}{4}$ To the Proprietor

-It appears by the statement above that $7\frac{1}{2}$ parts out of 30, including the portions devoted to the gods and to the Brahmins, passed through the hands of the sovereign, this is $\frac{1}{2}$ th of the gross.
-Fifteen out of 30 parts, or one-half the gross are deducted on account of maintenance and agriculture before dealing with the other half (which represents the net) and the proprietor and the sovereign equally divide this net residue.
+It appears by the statement above that 72 parts out of 30, including the portions devoted to the gods and to the Brahmins, passed through the bands of the sovereign, this is the of the gross.
+Fifteen out of 30 parts, or one-half the gross, are deducted on account of maintenance and agriculture before dealing with the other half (which represents the net) and the proprietor and the sovereign equally divide this net residue.
 This is in exact conformity with the theory we are desired to carry out.

-with the theory we are desired to carry out.
-If one-half of 50 Cullums taken by Mr. Puckle as the highest gross be deducted for maintenance and expenses, and the remaining 25 Cullums divided between the ryot and the State, the assessment is 121⁄2 Cullums, which, commuted at the average of a century, gives Rs.
-10-2-0, or nearly the same result as that exhibited in the calculation made by the Board.-(See paragraph 21.)
+If one-half of 50 Cullums taken by Mr. Puckle as the

+highest gross be deducted for maintenance and expenses, and the remaining 25 Cullums divided between the ryot and the State, the assessment is 121 Cullums, which commuted at the average of a century gives Rupees 10-2-0, or nearly the same result as that exhibited in the calculation made by the Board .- (See pargraph 21.)